tabreturn/tabreturn.github.io/_posts/2016-12-10-comparing_colours.md

 ### Delta E

 Delta E (or *ΔE*, or *dE*) is the measure of change in *visual perception*.
 The earliest Delta E formula was simply a Euclidean distance calculation.
 However, the *Commission Internationale de l'Éclairage* (CIE) has extended upon and refined it (numerous times) to improve accuracy.
-For example: the RGB colour space is not perceptually uniform, so the Euclidean distance formula changes from:
+For instance: the RGB colour space is not perceptually uniform, so the Euclidean distance formula changes from:

 `SQRT( R^2 + G^2 + B^2 )`
 to: